quisethecoder/DogMatch/README.md

-DogMatch is a website for owners to buy dogs nearby.
+DogMatch is a website for owners to meet with dogs nearby.